Qard/splearch/README.md

 # Splearch
 Splearch provides a simplified abstraction of regex searching to locate patterns in a string.
 It works very similar to how Dir.glob does in ruby in that * matches word characters, ** matches all characters, and braces can be used to expand lists to multiple matching possibilities.
+It simply builds and returns a RegExp object, which you can use however you see fit.

 ## Install